-In this subsection, we investigate the geometric properties of the mean field gradient descent equations (\ref{eq:gd}) in some more detail.
-We assume that $u(t)$ has smooth probability density $\rho(u,t)$ for all $t\ge 0$ and denote the manifold of all smooth probability density functions on $\R^{d_u}$ by $\mP_+$.
+This paragraph concerns analysis of \eqref{eq:gd0} and \eqref{eq:langevin0} when the exact gradients of $\Phi$, and hence $\Phi_R$, are available: we consider the geometric properties of (\ref{eq:gd0}).
+We assume that $u(t)$ has smooth probability density $\rho(u,t)$ for all $t\ge 0$ and recall that we denote the manifold of all smooth probability density functions on $\R^{d_u}$ by $\mP_+$.
 Then $\rho$ satisfies the Liouville equation

-Note that the appearance of the covariance matrix $C = \CC(\rho)$ renders (\ref{eq:liouville}) a nonlinear and nonlocal partial differential equation on $\mP_+$.
-We will show that the evolution of $\rho$ on $\mP_+$ has gradient flow structure.
-In order to do so, we first need to identify the functional $\mE(\rho)$ on $\mP_+$ which is being minimized.
-In case of (\ref{eq:gd}), this functional is simply
+Again the appearance of the covariance matrix $C = \CC(\rho)$ renders (\ref{eq:liouville}) a nonlinear and nonlocal partial differential equation on $\mP_+$.
+We will show that the evolution of $\rho$ on $\mP_+$ has gradient flow structure of the form given in \eqref{eq:GGS}.

+In order to see this gradient structure we need to identify the energy functional which is being minimized and then introduce a metric structure in which \eqref{eq:liouville} is a gradient flow.
+The relevant energy functional $\mE(\rho)$ on $\mP_+$ is simply

 namely the expected value of $\Psi(u).$ Note that the Fr\'echet derivative\footnote{Identified by writing $\mE(\rho+\sigma)- \mE(\rho)$ as a linear operator acting on $\sigma \in \Tp$ plus higher order terms.} of $\mE$ is given by